jeraldrich/blog/docs/stories.rst

 Imaginary steam rises from a shallow pool of knowledge, filled only with spoken word and dusty scrolls, into wispy thoughtful clouds drifting above.

-Charged with restless mental electricity, rapid bolts of lightening arc between cloudy thoughts and flash creative new possibilities.
+Charged with restless mental electricity, rapid bolts of lightening arc between cloudy thoughts flashing creative new possibilities.

 Mental gears grind fuzzy details into clear logical structures, connected and rearranged, until a visual image is perfectly constructed.